kartonfarkas/api_docs/source/suite/rds/data_insert.rst

 Inserting records to table
 ==========================

-Insert records to a custom table in the Relational Data Service
+Insert records to a custom table in the Relational Data Service ignoring records that would violate any constraints on the table.

 .. note::
          These tables only available if you specifically subscribed to this service.
 For further information please contact your account manager.